bio-boris/berdl_jupyterhub/README.md

 **Note**: All required variables **must be set at runtime**.
 Optional variables will use their default values if not provided.

 # User Guide
-# TODO Move to the notebook image repo
--- Users must install with pip install --user to preserve

 # Future Work and Known Issues

 ---
+* Move userguide to readthedocs
 * Consider backing up the sqlite database
 * Considerate Separate configurable-http-proxy Proxy
 * Test Environment setup